 That’s not to say there aren’t bright spots.
 Two tracks that appear on the latter half of the album, “Don’t Get Any Closer” and “Grace,” are stellar.
 The production on these tracks move away from standard radio pop and are more interesting and inventive, at least in the scope of this album.
 Even with these tracks, Expectations feels like the product of a lost artist.
 There’s country-pop (“Meant To Be”), mainstream pop (“Ferrari,” “I Got You”), R&B-influenced hip-hop pop (“2 Souls on Fire,” “Steady.”), you name it.
-In fact, it seems as if when compiling the tracklist Rexha and her team/label were hellbent on including a song that had at least of mainstream pop’s dominant tropes.
+In fact, it seems that when they were compiling the tracklist, Baebe and her team/label were hellbent on including a song that had at least one generic trope found inmainstream pop.
 A feature from one of the Migos?
 Check.
 A song about anxiety?
 Check.
 A Latin-influenced song?
 Check.
 Tropical house?
 Check.
 Another rent-a-rapper feature?
 Check.
 Even with all these different flavors, the stew still tastes bland.
 Including all of these separate tracks provokes this question: In an attempt to please a multitude of audiences, is Expectations even pleasing to the artist herself?
 Maybe she’s mistaken versatility for identity.
-This is only Rexha’s debut album so there is still hope, but after nearly half a decade of professionally releasing music, one would hope Bebe knew who she was, artistically, by now.
+This is only Bebe’s debut album so there is still hope, but after nearly half a decade of professionally releasing music, one would hope Bebe knew who she was, artistically, by now.

 My expectations, pun intended, for this album were 35-45 minutes of big hooks, surprisingly disarming verses, experimental yet palatable production, solid vocals, and a good sense of who Bebe Rexha is an artist.
 Well, at least I got some big hooks and charming verse here and there.